planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

 .. note::

-   WFS or WMS layers behind authentication are not supported.
-If OWS layers with authentication are added, the app creation may fail, or these layers won't be visible.
+   WFS or WMS layers behind authentication are not supported yet.
+Currently, if OWS layers with authentication are added, the app creation may fail, or these layers won't be visible.

 Handling projections